vcohere/bloodyfaces/README.md

 - Migrate the contract `truffle migrate`
 - Interact with the contract `truffle console`

+To run the website :
+- Go to client/
+- Run `yarn start`

 ## Before Deploying

 Remember to change the NFT Total Supply to the actual amount (3333).